Skip to main content

 Øyungshytta i vakkert vinterlandskap.

 Everyone can use DNT's cabins.
-At self-service and no-serviced cabins, you must have the unique DNT key that you can dispose of if you are a member.
+At self-service and unserviced cabins, you must have the unique DNT key that you can dispose of if you are a member.
 Therefore, at least one person in the entourage must be a member.

 Opening hours